Scroll back to top

 Zero force members are members in a truss structure that experience no force.
 They act as support trusses to add stability, but are not load bearing.
 There are 2 cases where zero force members occur:

-1. Two noncolinear members share a pin with no support or external forces (Zero force member example, left)
+1. Two noncolinear members share a pin with no support or external forces (Zero force member example, left - look at pin C!)

-2. Two colinear forces with a third noncolinear force on a pin (zero force member example, right)
+2. Two colinear forces with a third noncolinear force on a pin (zero force member example, right - look at pins B and D!)

 Examples of different zero force members, highlighted in red.